Elevation: 6,793 ft

 This peak is not in the book.
 Published November 2019

 Wooden Shoe Butte is a small butte in the northern section of the South Hills.
 It is tucked behind Grand View Peak to the south and is blocked by a ridge above Steer Basin to the east.
 The easiest access is via a long ATV ride up FSR-617 from the south.
-The Steer Basin Route is the shortest hiking route, but it is challenging physically and navigationally.
+The Steer Basin route is the shortest hiking route but it is challenging physically and navigationally.
 The brush and treed patches in this area are very thick and, in some cases, are impassable.
 USGS Grand View Peak

 Steer Basin Route, Class 2+

-From the junction of US-30 and Rock Creek Road in Hansen, ID, drive south on Rock Creek Road for 18.8 miles (or 3.5 miles south of the Sawtooth NF boundary) to reach the entrance of the Steer Basin Campground.
+From the junction of US-30 and Rock Creek Road in Hansen, ID, drive south on Rock Creek Road for 18.8 miles (or 3.5 miles south of the Sawtooth National Forest boundary) to reach the entrance of the Steer Basin Campground.
 Park in a pullout at alongside Rock Creek Road at the entrance to the campground.
 The campground elevation is 4,965 feet.

-This is a much more challenging route than the simple scramble up the South Face from FSR-617.
+This is a much more challenging route than the simple scramble up the south face from FSR-617.
 Reaching FSR-617 will test both your bushwhacking and navigational skills.
 The parking pullout at the entrance to Steer Basin Campground offers an outstanding view of the first section of the route.
 You must cross Rock Creek and climb a steep face to reach a prominent shoulder on the west side of the campground.
 This shoulder has a massive rocky outcrop/prow at its north end that must be avoided.
 All of this is visible from the pullout.

-From the parking pullout, walk down the entrance road to the campground and walk R/W through the small camping area to find a nice log hidden in the brush that surrounds Rock Creek.
+From the parking pullout, walk down the entrance road to the campground and walk right/west through the small camping area to find a nice log hidden in the brush that surrounds Rock Creek.
 This is where the climb begins.
-Cross to the west side of Rock Creek on the log and climb diagonally SW up a steep slope of field grass and gravel to reach the shoulder just L/S of the massive rocky cliffs on the shoulder.
+Cross to the west side of Rock Creek on the log and climb diagonally southwest up a steep slope of field grass and gravel to reach the shoulder just left/south of the massive rocky cliffs on the shoulder.
 If you reach the rock face before reaching the ridge, simply follow the base of the cliffs southward to reach the ridge crest.
 A short scramble upward will get you there.
 From the campground, this scramble requires about 300 vertical feet of uphill.

 Follow the crest of the shoulder southward up relatively steep, but easy, short grass/scrub.
 The open terrain gives way to much rougher, thicker brush higher up (with boulders mixed in for added punishment) and then a thick patch of unforgiving mountain mahogany.
-The going is slightly easier to the R/W of the ridge crest, but not by much.
+The going is slightly easier to the right/west of the ridge crest, but not by much.
 Use your judgment to minimize your agony.
 The section of mountain mahogany is rather flat and visibility is nil.
 You will be happy to reach a flat open point at 6,020 feet.
 Do not minimize the importance of this minor hump.
 It is your ticket home on the descent.
 If you fail to find it on the descent, you could easily be tangled up in impossible brush/scrub in Steer Basin or be cliffed out on the east face of this shoulder above Rock Creek.
 Navigational skills and a good memory are critical from here onward.

 There is a final patch of impossibly thick pines/aspens to go through.
-Find a cattle trail and a narrow patch of open scrub to descend through this forested patch on its L/S side.
+Find a cattle trail and a narrow patch of open scrub to descend through this forested patch on its left/south side.
 It will be critical to find this open sliver on the return, so make a visual note of its location as you continue the cross-country scramble.
 Cross a final section of open scrub and then drop through a very short patch of not-so-awful aspens to reach Wooden Shoe Creek (a small stream) and the jeep road on its far side (FSR-617).
-You are now at the base of the South Face of Wooden Shoe Butte.
+You are now at the base of the south face of Wooden Shoe Butte.

-West Face (Descent), Class 2
+West Face, Class 2